JavaScript Required

 If your site is maintained by multiple people or vendors, document your URL rules, canonical rules, and internal linking approach.
 It stops you relearning the same lessons every six months.

-Authority concentration: why some sites win with fewer pages
+Authority concentration, why some sites win with fewer pages

 Business websites commonly lose rankings not because they lack content, but because they’ve spread authority across too many near-duplicate pages, thin location variants, or overlapping service pages.
 When internal links, canonicals and indexation aren’t disciplined, you end up with multiple URLs competing for the same intent and none of them becomes the obvious winner.